sirkapil/contact/date.md

 + I'm stubborn but i can be convinced easily with sweet hugs🤗😍
 + I'm frank in expressing my feelings.
 I don't hide emotions and I can tell you exactly what is brewing inside me.
 + I forgive soon and forget very soon ☺
-+ I look innocent but I have a devil mind.😈
++ I look innocent but I have a devil mind. 😈
 + If I see your bra strips outside of your dress, I will text you saying that instead of telling you in public, but in private, sorry I can't help you out ;) 🙆
 + I'm not a photogenic.
 So, we can take pics for memories 📸 instead of taking pics to post it on Instagram or Facebook.
 + I know a few native languages, brij bhasa, haryanvi and punjabi(little bit).
 So, Sometimes, you can get bouncer of few desi words. 😇